 8-1.
-256Mb Address Protocol
+Address Protocol

 The original 24 bit address protocol of serial Flash can only access density size below 128Mb.
 For the memory device of 256Mb and above, the 32bit address is requested for access higher memory size.
-The MX25U25635F provides three different methods to access the whole 256Mb density:
+The MX66U51235F provides three different methods to access the whole 512Mb density:

-- 1. Command entry 4-byte address mode: Issue Enter 4-Byte mode command to set up the 4BYTE bit in Configuration Register bit.
-After 4BYTE bit has been set, the number of address cycle become 32-bit. - Extended Address Register (EAR): configure the memory device into two 128Mb segments to select which one is active through the EAR bit "0". - 3.
-4-byte Address Command Set: When issuing 4-byte address command set, 4-byte address (A31-A0) is requested after the instruction code.
+(1)Command entry 4-byte address mode: Issue Enter 4-Byte mode command to set up the 4BYTE bit in Configuration Register bit.
+After 4BYTE bit has been set, the number of address cycle become 32-bit.

+(2)Extended Address Register (EAR): configure the memory device into four 128Mb segments to select which one is active through the EAR bit "0" and EAR bit "1".

+(3)4-byte Address Command Set: When issuing 4-byte address command set, 4-byte address (A31-A0) is requested after the instruction code.
 Please note that it is not necessary to issue EN4B command before issuing any of 4-byte command set.